bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ```
 <!-- type: tab-end -->

 You can also retrieve variant option values using the `options` field.
 The following query retrieves the variant option values that are associated with the specified variant.
+The example query retrieves only the first two variant options associated with the base product.

 <!--
 type: tab